SeleniumHQ/docs/03_WebDriver.md

 in that they are both supported by third parties.
 Consequently you need to set up a dependency to the `com.opera:operadriver` artifact (if using Maven) or [download a prebuilt standalone server JAR](https://code.google.com/p/selenium/downloads/list).
-If you use a prebuilt JAR as long as it's exposed on your classpath, you're good.
+As long as the JAR is available on your classpaht, you should be good to go.

 If you use Python or Ruby as your language of choice you must set the _SELENIUM_SERVER_JAR_ environmental variable to point to the location